KnightWolf2014/MasterMind/README.md

 Proyect of PROP at UPC-FIB

 Made by:
-  Joel Corredor
+  Joel Corredor,
-  Susanna Jané
+  Susanna Jané,
-  Rosa Hortelano
+  Rosa Hortelano,
   Nicola Scognamillo